MrAgarwalO-O/CMPE_255_Data_Mining/assignment-4/Part b/readme.md

 # Auto EDA with Sweetviz

 This project demonstrates the use of Sweetviz, an automated Exploratory Data Analysis (EDA) tool, to analyze the "Mall Customers" dataset.
+The generated report can be found in the "untitled.html" file.

 ## About the Dataset